 WASHINGTON, March 11, 2010 – The FCC launched its consumer broadband test today, enabling consumers to test the speed and other performance measurements of their broadband connections.

-Users will randomly be assigned to one of two speed and measurement tests when they visit www.broadband.gov.
+Users will randomly be assigned to one of two speed and measurement test when they visit www.broadband.gov.
 One of the tests will utilize the open source Network Diagnostic Tool (NDT) developed by Internet2, a consortium of researchers.
 BroadbandCensus.com has been using the NDT speed test since February 2008.

 The other test, uses Ookla, Inc.’s Speedtest.net, has been used by Communications Workers of America’s SpeedMatters.org web site since 2007.